Best Nespresso machines for every budget, taste, and kitchen style

 How to choose the best Nespresso machine

-Narrowing down the best Nespresso machine for you is easy when you can answer a few simple questions about your coffee habits.
+Narrowing down the best Nespresso machine for you is easy when you ask yourself about your coffee habits.
 Here are the ones I would ask myself:

-Nespresso machines are luxury single-serve coffee makers, so they'll never be your budget option (unless you're shopping in the sale).
-However, there are some which are more of a splurge than others.
+What's your budget?
+Nespresso machines are luxury single-serve coffee makers, so they'll never be your budget option (unless you're shopping in the sales).
+However, there are some that are more of a splurge than others.
 The Creatista costs between $650 and $750, whereas the Vertuo Next sits around the $200 mark.
 If you want to texture milk, you'll also need to budget for a milk frother.
 Nespresso often offers bundles with the Aeroccino, but you might want to buy one from a different brand.

 FAQs